kacperzuk-neti/sla-allocator-contracts/README_single_client_per_sp.md

 **Oracle** is a contract that provides information about off-chain world.
 Details of logic and interface is between **Oracle** and **SLARegistry** - there are no requirements from SLA Allocator system.

-**SLIOracle** is a reference **Oracle** provided by FIDL that uses data from DataCapStats for SLIs.
+**FIDLOracle** is a reference **Oracle** provided by FIDL that uses data from DataCapStats for SLIs.
 It will be upgradeable and implement a following interface:

 ```
-interface SLIOracle {
+interface FIDLOracle {
     struct SLIAttestation {
         uint256 lastUpdate;
         uint16 availability;